ativitbenz/how-to-smplify-hyperledger-development-with-oracle-blockchain-app-builder/README.md

 * <code>sync</code> - Synchronize changes from spec file to the required chaincode
 * <code>upgrade</code> - Upgrade chaincode project

-### AppBulder Specification File
+### Develop Blockchain Data Synchronization (UC1)

-First step in chaincode development is design of App Builder [specification file](https://docs.oracle.com/en/database/other-databases/blockchain-enterprise/21.1/user/input-configuration-file.html).
+The first step in chaincode development is designing the App Builder [specification file](https://docs.oracle.com/en/database/other-databases/blockchain-enterprise/21.1/user/input-configuration-file.html).
+As explained in the introduction, a specification file is a YAML document containing assets (data entities) and their properties (entity's attributes) enriched with basic CRUD operations.
+Additionally, the specification file contains custom methods (smart contracts) to handle and orchestrate distributed business processes.
+When the specification file is ready and complete, you should run initialize to transform specification into scaffolded chaincode.
 Each chaincode is built by exactly one specification file.
-Specification file is structured in the following way:
+The specification file is structured in the following way:
 ```yaml
 assets:
     name: